streamich/enwire/README.md

 - `--delete-rewired` &mdash; if specified, rewired environment variables will be deleted.
 - `--delete`, `-d` &mdash; environment variable to delete.
 - `--exclude-process` &mdash; if specified, process environment variables will not be included.
+- `--pick` &mdash; specifies which keys to pick from JSON object provided through STDIN.